 We’ll be writing a lot more about Iceland across our two blogs in the coming months, so this list will be updated as we go.
 In the meantime, here are some great resources to get you started with planning your trip.

 - Jess has put together a detailed post outlining a seven day Iceland itinerary to give you some route ideas.
+We also have a detailed five day Iceland itinerary if you have a little less time and a compete Iceland ring road itinerary.

 - I’ve put together a post on planning your Iceland trip, to help you get the most from your visit.